jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 > For RPi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.

 ### Configuring VAAPI on Raspberry Pi 3 and 4 running Ubuntu server

 1. Enable the `render` device on your Pi:

-* If you are using Raspberry Pi 3 add this to the `/boot/firmware/usercfg.txt` file:
+- If you are using Raspberry Pi 3 add this to the `/boot/firmware/usercfg.txt` file:

 ```sh
 gpu_mem=256
 dtoverlay=vc4-kms-v3d
 ```

-* Or if you are a Raspberry Pi 4 user add this to the `/boot/firmware/usercfg.txt` file:
+- Or if you are a Raspberry Pi 4 user add this to the `/boot/firmware/usercfg.txt` file:

 ```sh
 gpu_mem=320
 dtoverlay=vc4-kms-v3d-pi4
 ```

-Than save the file and do a reboot.
+Then save the file and do a reboot.
 Verify that a `render` device is now present in `/dev/dri`:

 ```sh
 $ ls -l /dev/dri